Kader Bidimbou

-Kader Bidimbou is a Congolese professional footballer, who plays as a forward for Hafia FC.
+Kader Bidimbou (born 20 February 1996) is a Congolese professional footballer, who has played as a forward for various African and Middle Eastern clubs.

-Bidimbou signed for Hafia on 1 June 2019.
+Professional Career

+Bidimbou has played for 9 clubs, beginning with ACNFF in 2014, and most recently Al-Mosul SC.

 International career

 In January 2014, coach Claude Leroy, invited him to be a part of the Congo squad for the 2014 African Nations Championship.
 The team was eliminated in the group stages after losing to Ghana, drawing with Libya and defeating Ethiopia, the game in which Bidimbou made his full international debut.

 International goals

 Scores and results list Congo's goal tally first.